 The following are some practical suggestions for optimizing the accessibility of your rich media content.

-Provide text equivalents for graphic elements in Flash Professional CC.
+Provide text equivalents for graphic elements in Animate CC.
 Provide names for graphic icons.
 Add text equivalents for gesturing animations that highlight an area of the page.
 When you use a feature such as Break Apart for text, be sure to provide a name or description.
 When a group of related graphic elements are used to convey a single idea, provide a single text equivalent and make the child objects inaccessible.
 Learn more about providing text equivalents.

 Make looping elements inaccessible